HabitatFramework/UserGuide/interface/interface.rst

 Allows users to update the attributes for multiple selected database records simultaneously.

 ..
 Note:: This feature is only available to configured users who have been given bulk update permissions.
-For details on configuring users see :ref:`lookup_tables`.
+For details on configuring users see 'Lookup Tables' in the `HLUTool-TechnicalGuide <https://readthedocs.org/projects/hlutool-technicalguide/>`_.

 .. _figUIBU: